seanremenyi/currency_converter/README.md

     3. `python3 -m venv venv`
 5. Install the modules in requirements.txt

-##### For the API Key,

-1. Obtain a key from https://openweathermap.org/price
-2. Set up an enviorment variable with the following command `export API_KEY = {API-Key}`

 ### __Running the APP__

 The application can be ran by using the following bash command

-`python3.8 weather.py`
+`python3.8 main.py`

-From here the app will ask you for the city you are looking for.
+From here the app will ask you for the currency you are converting from.

-The Application expects the format of the first letter of the city capitalized followed by a comma and then followed by the 2-letter country code.
+The Application expects the format of three capitalized letters.
 For example

-`Melbourne,Au`

-If there is any 400 or 500 status code error, the application will ask you to re-input your city.

-List of cities are available on the OpenWeather website
+`AUD`

+You will then be asked for the currency you are converting to, in the same format.

+You can input 1 to receive all the available currencies the API has access to.

+You will then be prompted for the amount to convert and you will get the results.

 # Hope you enjoy!